dkucharc/academic/content/teaching/2023_2024/winter/machine_learning/index.md

 Winter Term, 2023/2024

-Thursday 1:15 - 3:00 AM, *C13, A.1.13*
+Thursday 1:15 PM - 3:00 PM, *C13, A.1.13*

 **Grading & Rules**
 - The course is divided into two streams.
 Namely, in-class lectures and labs.
 - In total, a student can obtain up to **50** points.
-- The maximum number of points that can be achieved for labs is **36** points.
+- The maximum number of points that can be achieved for labs is **34** points.
 - A student can get additional **16** points from the oral exam that will take place during the examination session.
 - To obtain a positive mark it is sufficient and necessary to obtain at least **25** points total.
 Then, the final grade is calculated as follows: